Credit Suisse in talks to pay $1.6 billion to resolve U.S. tax probe: source

 U.S. lawmakers and influential U.S. District Judge Jed Rakoff of Manhattan have more broadly accused the Justice Department of shying away from high-level financial prosecutions.

-Credit Suisse in February agreed to pay $196 million to resolve a related case from the U.S. Securities and Exchange Commission (SEC), which accused the bank of providing services to U.S. clients without registering with the SEC.
+Credit Suisse in February agreed to pay $196 million to resolve a related case from the U.S. Securities and Exchange Commission, which accused the Swiss bank of providing brokerage and advisory services to U.S. clients without registering with the SEC.

 In a sign of the delicate nature of the Justice Department negotiations, Switzerland's finance minister met with Holder in Washington on Friday to discuss the investigation of Swiss banks.